 Excellence in Extension Engagement Award

-This Excellence in Extension Engagement Award recognizes high quality, evidence-based Extension work that has documented outstanding outcomes and impacts with clientele and strengthens the Extension profession.
-The selection committee considers individual or team applicants that documents an engagement program that is local needs driven, grounded in scholarly practice, has adequate program evaluation, adoption beyond the initial audience, strengthens professionals within or across states, and shows innovation that brings something new to Extension professionals.
-First place receives: $750 award, must present presentation at ELC, and ELC registration is waived.
-Honorable mention receives: $250 award and ELC registration is waived.
+This Excellence in Extension Engagement Award recognizes high-quality, evidence-based Extension work that has documented outstanding outcomes and impacts with clientele and strengthens the Extension profession.
+The selection committee considers individual or team applicants that documents an engagement program that is local needs-driven, grounded in scholarly practice, has adequate program evaluation, adoption beyond the initial audience, strengthens professionals within or across states, and shows innovation that brings something new to Extension professionals.
+First place receives: a $750 award, must present a presentation at ELC, and ELC registration is waived.
+Honorable mention receives: a $250 award and ELC registration is waived.

 Application Guidelines are Linked Here.
 Applications are due May 31 and must include the following.